alekssadowski95/FreeCAD-Beginner-Assistant/README.md

 Brainstorming:
-- Multiple methods that check if the best practice has been applied, and a feedback text for success and fail.
+- Each best practice consists of a method that check if the best practice has been applied, and a feedback text for success and fail.
   - For success, feedback text consists of a description of the best practice that has been applied and why it's important.
   - For fail, feedback text consists of a description of what could be improved and why its a problem.
 - Give score in % and a rank (% intervalls), based on % of best practices that have been applied, each best practice having a weight assigned to them.